Part 1: Blabla and Implementation

 Here, we’ll want to use both metrics.
 We’ll need:

-• a function get_best_child_UCT for the exploration phase
+for the exploration phase - a function

-• a function get_best_child_UCB to select the final best move.
+to select the final best move.

 expand_children